 Spike.
-Spikes are devices or materials that are exposed in a STAR to known radon concentrations for duration or integrated exposures normally encountered in field measurements.
-Results of spikes are assessed using the RPE statistic (also known by IPE, see definition), which is the degree from which each single measured value (spike) deviates from the chamber's average concentration during the exposure period.
+Spikes are devices or materials that are exposed deployed in a STAR to known radon concentrations for duration or integrated exposures concentrations normally encountered in field measurements.
+Results of spikes are assessed using the RPE statistic (also known by IPE, see definition), which is the degree from which each single measured value (spike) deviates from the chamber's average concentration during the exposure test period.

-- Standard Test Atmosphere for Radon (STAR).
-A standard test atmosphere for radon (often called a "radon chamber"), sufficient in size and configuration, radon concentration range, and radon concentration controls such that: - 1.
-At least five simultaneous and independent measurements of radon concentration can be conducted at the high and/or low limits of the ranges of radon concentration (e.g., in pCi/L) or integrated concentration (e.g., in pCi-d/L), during which time the conditions in the STAR are as constant as practicable; - 2. the performance of the devices being tested is their function for measuring radon concentration; - 3. temperature, relative humidity and radon concentration are recorded hourly or more frequently by devices with annual NIST-traceable calibrations (or traceable as defined below) and documented uncertainty estimates; - 4. barometric pressure in the STAR at local conditions is recorded or otherwise available and included in exposure reports; - 5. temperature and relative humidity are controlled to within the limits of this standard for the particular test being conducted; - 6. the uncertainty of the average radon concentration during the exposure period is calculated using methods recommended by NIST (NIST TN-1297), published and reported with each exposure; - 7. the STAR is operated under a documented quality management system consistent with recognized international standards such as ISO 9001.
+Standard Test Atmosphere for Radon (STAR).
+A standard test atmosphere for radon (often called a "radon chamber"), sufficient in size and configuration, radon concentration range, and radon concentration controls such that:

+- 1. At least five simultaneous and independent measurements of radon concentration can be conducted at the high and/or low limits of the ranges of radon concentration (e.g., in pCi/L) or integrated concentration (e.g., in pCi-h/L or pCi-d/L), during which time the conditions in the STAR are as constant as practicable; - 2. the performance of the devices being tested is their function for measuring radon concentration; - 3. temperature, relative humidity and radon concentration are recorded hourly or more frequently by devices with annual NIST-traceable calibrations (or traceable as defined below) and documented uncertainty estimates; - 4. barometric pressure in the STAR at local conditions during tests is recorded or otherwise available and included in exposure reports; - 5. temperature and relative humidity are controlled to within the limits of this standard for the particular test being conducted; - 6. the background gamma radiation at the location of the STAR (Gy/h or microR/h) (uR/h or nGy/h) is measured inside the chamber, if the chamber configuration allows; - 7. the uncertainty of the average radon concentration during the exposure test period is calculated using methods recommended by NIST (NIST TN-1297), published and reported with each exposure test; and - 8. the STAR is operated under a documented quality management system consistent with recognized international standards such as ISO 9001.